SFDO-Tooling/CumulusCI/docs/robotframework.rst

 single file.

-When you create a page object class, you should start by inheriting from one of the following base classes provided by cumulusci.
+When you create a page object class, you should start by inheriting from one of the following base classes provided by CumulusCI.
 No matter which class your inherit from, your class gets the following predefined properties: